If you want a

 about 6-7 plugs when it's all said and done.
 When removing the old

-coil pack plugs, be sure to connect all of the leftover red/green wires
+coil pack plugs, be sure to connect all of the leftover red/green signal

 When you are done wiring this little section wrap the harness up with new